winglang/wing/docs/contributing/999-rfcs/2023-06-12-language-spec.md

 }
 ```

+Notice how "f" is automatically converted to the appropriate phase.
+This is possible because the function is unphased.
 This way, when you call `Array<T>.map` with in preflight, it's possible to pass a preflight function to it, and when you call it in inflight, it's possible to pass an inflight function to it.
+(If you're calling `Array<T>.map` within another unphased function, then the unphased version of `Array<T>.map` is used.)

 [`▲ top`][top]